840 Osmaston Road,

 The architect was T.H.
 Thorpe of Derby, who also designed the nearby Mitre Hotel for Zachary Smiths Brewery in 1930.
-The Allenton Cinema was an independent and was operated by the same company that had built the Alvaston Cinema (later Rex) three years earlier.
+The Allenton Cinema was an independent and was operated by the same company that had built the Alvaston Cinema (later Rex Cinema) three years earlier.
 The facade was bare brick, relieved by a large window over the entrance and two pairs of narrow windows at the side.
 The interior was rather plain in appearance and the seating was arranged in stalls with a small circle at the rear.

 In early-1939 the Allenton Cinema (together with its sister cinema the Alvaston) were purchased by the owners of the Coliseum Cinema in the City centre.
 They carried out a refurbishment on both properties and after two weeks closure the Allenton Cinema was re-opened as the Broadway Cinema on 7th August 1939 screening Bobby Breen in “Breaking the Ice” and George O'Brien in “The Renegade Ranger”.
 The interior had been given a modern Art Deco style treatment at the proscenium end.

 It was taken over by the J.F.
 Emery Cinema Circuit of Manchester in January 1947.
 In November 1954 it was taken over by the Leeds based Star Cinemas circuit.

-The continued to operate the Broadway and the Rex, often playing the same programmes on split week change-overs between the two cinemas.
-Star Cinemas leased the Broadway and the Rex to the then manager Henry Bianci from November 1959, but he found it impossible to make both cinemas run at a profit and gave up the lease on the Broadway to concentrate on operating the Rex.
+They continued to operate the Broadway Cinema and the Rex Cinema, often playing the same programmes on split week change-overs between the two cinemas.
+Star Cinemas leased the Broadway Cinema and the Rex Cinema to the then manager Henry Bianci from November 1959, but he found it impossible to make both cinemas run at a profit and gave up the lease on the Broadway Cinema to concentrate on operating the Rex Cinema.

 The Broadway Cinema closed on 24th September 1960 with Tommy Steele in “Tommy the Toreador” and the Bowery Boys in “Up in Smoke”.
 It was demolished and a Fine Fare supermarket was built on the site.
 This has gone through several changes over the years from Gateway, Solo to Somerfield Supermarket.
 By 2017 it was a Co-Operative Local supermarket.

 Just login to your account and subscribe to this theater